twilio/twilio-voice-ios/iOS-13-Migration-Guide.md

 1. Upgrade to Twilio Voice iOS SDK to 5.0.0
 2. Report the call to CallKit.
 Refer to this [example](https://github.com/twilio/voice-quickstart-swift/tree/master) for how to report the call to CallKit.
-3. Update how you decode the PushKit token
+3. Update how you decode the PushKit token.
+Previously we recommended providing the description field of the `PKPushCredentials.token`.
+Starting with iOS 13 the description format can change and become invalid preventing a user from registering for incoming call notifications.

     **Swift**